 In 2011, I opened in the Park Shelton building, next to the DIA.
 Most of the customers then were visitors from all over the world.
 As time passed, we saw more and more people moving in to the neighborhood.
 So I expanded our offerings.

 In 2020, we moved to a new location in the Wayne State Ilitch School of Business building.
 Things will be different for a while as we move through the COVID-19 recovery.
 I hope that before long, all of our new customers and neighbors will get that same “feeling” when they step into Fourteen East!

 To provide a positive impression of the City of Detroit and the neighborhood to all who live in and visit the area through an establishment rich with art, culture and refreshment.

 Fourteen East will grow as a community gathering respite offering a calm comforting environment in the heart of bustling Midtown.
 Gourmet coffee, light lunch, art and soft music will enhance the experience of the patron.

 Our associates shall be good will ambassadors for the city and the neighborhood by being aware of community activities and events and connecting the fabric of the community.
 They will also learn environmental responsibility and share that knowledge with others.

 Finally, we shall strive to provide conversation, information and connection to those who work, live and visit Detroit.

 Great coffee, espresso, tea – hot and cold, wonderful pastries & light lunch

-Coming soon Our Gallery, featuring local and emerging artists, will return in the fall.
+Our Gallery, featuring local and emerging artists, has reopened!

 Contemporary gift items, coffee and tea accessories, tabletop selections and jewelry, handcrafted and Made In USA.